titoBouzout/SideBarEnhancements/readme.md

 Provides enhancements to the operations on Side Bar of Files and Folders for Sublime Text 2.
 See: http://www.sublimetext.com/

-Notably provides delete as "move to trash", open with and clipboard.
+Notably provides delete as "move to trash", open with.. and clipboard.

 Provides the basics: new file/folder, edit, open/run, reveal, find in selected/parent/project, cut, copy, paste, paste in parent, rename, move, delete, refresh....

 The not so basic: copy paths as URIs, URLs, content as UTF8, content as data:uri base64 ( nice for embedding into CSS! ), copy as tags img/a/script/style, duplicate, open with...

+Allows to display "file modified date" and "file size" on statusbar.

 All commands available for files and folders(when applicable) .